aa29zzjj/Project3/README.md

 Project2, Task 5 will be very useful and may be reused here.
 For each task below, you must submit screenshots that demonstrate your programs running.
 These screenshots will aid the grader in evaluating your project.

+Alternatively, you can create a screencast video of your working client and server.
+The video cannot be more than 3 minutes long.
+You may use an audio voiceover, but you do not need to.
+You should publish the video as 'Unlisted' to YouTube.
+(See more discussion on this in the Submission section below.)
+Include the URL of the YouTube video in a document in the Project3Task0 Description folder that you submit.

 Documenting code is also important.
 Be sure to provide comments in your code explaining what the code is doing and why.
 Be sure to separate concerns when appropriate.
 You may include the Javadoc comments (provided) in your own code.
-But do comment on any additions or modifications that you make.
+But you are required to comment on any additions or modifications that you make.

 **Task 0 Execution**
 Write a solution to Task 0 by studying the Javadoc provided on the course